 Injecting the medication

 Once you’re in the right position, your anesthesiologist will inject a sedative into your intravenous (IV) catheter.
 You may start to feel sleepy and fall asleep.
-Then, they will inject local anesthesia to numb the skin above the target area.
+Then, they’ll inject local anesthesia to numb the skin above the target area.
 This injection may burn or sting.
 This is normal.

 Next, your anesthesiologist will put the needle for your regional block into the target area.
-They will use an ultrasound scan to watch the needle and make sure it’s in the right place.
-Once they’re sure the needle is in the right place, they will inject the regional block medication.
+They’ll use an ultrasound scan to watch the needle and make sure it’s in the right place.
+Once they’re sure the needle is in the right place, they’ll inject the regional block medication.
 You may feel some pressure in your back or chest during the injection.
 This is normal and will stop once the injection is done.

 If your surgery will be on both sides of your chest or both of your armpits, your anesthesiologist will do the same thing on the other side of your back or chest.